-Apple joins SoftBank’s Vision fund with $1 billion investment
+Apple joins SoftBank’s Vision Fund with $1 billion investment

 Toyota’s Concept-i is a vehicle designed to learn about its driver

-Today, Apple confirmed plans to invest in SoftBank’s massive $100 billion Vision Fund, the international tech fund that the telecom giant announced last October.
+Today, Apple confirmed plans to invest in SoftBank’s massive $100 billion Vision Fund, the international tech fund the telecom giant announced last October.

 In a statement to TechCrunch, Apple verified its involvement in the fund, a rumor first reported by The Wall Street Journal in mid December: